dx-tooling/dx-tooling.org/homepage/src/blog/2025-11-01-switching-from-dxcli-to-mise.md

 We thus swallowed our pride and have begun migrating our projects over to mise — some first steps can be seen with https://github.com/dx-tooling/etfs-shared-bundle/pull/3 and https://github.com/dx-tooling/maas-webapp/pull/14.

+# Why mise-en-place is an upgrade

+While dxcli is mostly a composable task runner, which mise is too, the latter also brings project-specific tool- and env-var-management to the table.

+Check out the [mise demo page and documentation](https://mise.jdx.dev/demo.html) for more info.